ar10000/portfolio_site/DEPLOYMENT_CHECKLIST.md

 - Voice AI chatbot with error handling implemented

 ### ⚠️ Needs Attention
-- **Creative Garden project page**: Referenced in homepage/footer but missing project data entry in `app/projects/[slug]/page.tsx`
+- Project demo URLs for AutoLeadCloser are null (private/internal use - this is correct)
-- Project demo URLs are placeholders (need real URLs if available)
+- Some project demo URLs may be placeholders (verify if needed)
 - Email service not yet configured (Resend/SendGrid/nodemailer)
 - OG image needs to be created (1200x630px)
 - Favicon and apple-touch-icon need to be added